 The straight and brown-colored Japanese noodles are mostly made from buckwheat and are full of protein and fibre.
 These noodles are traditionally eaten during New Year to symbolize longevity.
 These noodles are either stir-fried or cooked in a soup.
 The noodles have a nutty flavour and taste delicious when used in soups, cold broth or can also be used with a dipping sauce.

 Made of wheat flour, salt and water, the long and curly noodles are made from wheat and egg.
 The noodles are dried in the form of a brick.
-Ensure that you keep the ramen noodles need to be refrigerated until you cook them.
+Ensure that you keep the ramen noodles refrigerated until you cook them.
 The ease of preparing ramen noodles within minutes by just boiling makes it an ideal on-the-go meal.
 These noodles can either be relished in soups or eaten raw with salads.

 Rice Stick Noodles